When you hear the term ‘Apartment Search Websites’, think Expedia but for apartments – one website where you can see all

 In this blog, we will look at the commonalities and differences between these four major apartment websites – Apartments.com, Apartmentsguide.com, Zillow.com, Apartmentlist.com

 Here are some commonalities between these major apartment listing websites:

 - All list apartments by zip code and/or by neighborhood

-- All list features available at each apartment such as washer and dryer.
+- All list features available at each apartment such as whether a washer and dryer is available.

 - All include a contact form and/or phone number for you to get in touch with someone should you have questions or want to arrange a tour.